AndrewThian/proto-lerna-monorepo/examples/learn-a/README.md

 - Edit target package.json, removing dependency directly.
 - Run `lerna bootstrap` in the root of the monorepo.

+## Running tests with `lerna` ##

+We'll be running `jest` with our lerna repo.
+I suggest before trying to dive into the `jest` branch of the repo, you head over to the other [example](https://github.com/AndrewThian/proto-jest) to familiarize yourself with `jest` and how to implement it.

 ## Conlusion ##

 __TO HOIST OR NOT TO HOIST ???__